-- the local node, i, with probability p{local} , - an external node reachable through port $(j+2) \mod 6$, with probability p{side} , - an external node reachable through port (j+3) mod 6, with probability p{center}, - an external node reachable through port (j+4) mod 6, with probability p{side} again, since, by symmetry, this case has the same probability as in the second case above.
+- 1. the local node, i, with probability p{local} , - 2. an external node reachable through port (j+2) mod 6, with probability p{side} , - 3. an external node reachable through port (j+3) mod 6, with probability p{center} ,

+4. an external node reachable through port $(j + 4) \mod 6$, with probability p{side} again, since, by symmetry, this case has the same probability as case (2) above.

-This probabilistic view involves an approximation, since it is now possible to have packets follow arbitrarily long paths through the mesh.
+This probabilistic view involves an approximation, since it is now possible to have packets follow arbitrarily large paths through the mesh.
 On the other hand, it is nevertheless possible to set the parameter p{local} so that the average load on the network is correctly matched, and each port on each node has the same load.
 We define a "hop" to be the movement of a packet from a node to one of its neighbors, and compute the average number of hops required to send a packet from source to destination.
 For E_n , if node i sends to every other node with equal probability, then 6k potential destinations out of 3n(n-1) are k hops away, hence the average number of hops is